 Dickerson has a decent amount of question marks.
 But he also has a few redeeming traits to fall back on.
 The Alabama center is a leader who can adequately command an offensive line with his tenacity and awareness.
 Dickerson also has a lot of natural strength in his upper body.
 Given his injury history with his lower body, it’s good to know that he doesn’t derive all of his power from that area.

 With that being said, Dickerson will have to prove he can stay healthy at the NFL level.
 It was very encouraging to see him getting down into his stance just weeks after tearing his ACL this season.
 It shows that Dickerson is working extremely hard to get back to 100 percent.
 However, that doesn’t change the fact that his issues have been recurring, almost on an annual basis.
 That, combined with his middling athleticism and length, may set him back a bit.

 Teams that could be in the market for Dickerson’s skillset

-Even with his athletic limitations, Dickerson has displayed the necessary pace off the line to use his power effectively.
+Even with his athletic limitations, the Alabama center has displayed the necessary pace off the line to use his power effectively.
 And he has the motor to serve a purpose in zone concepts.
 Teams with multiple needs on the interior, such as the Kansas City Chiefs, Seattle Seahawks, and Los Angeles Rams, could take a chance on Dickerson.
 But even past that, his utility as a versatile depth piece is very marketable across the board.

 There’s a great deal of uncertainty with Dickerson’s injury history.
-However, if he doesn’t have to start right away, his versatility could be a big plus on the NFL Draft circuit.
+However, if Landon Dickerson doesn’t have to start right away, his versatility could be a big plus on the NFL Draft circuit.
 Dickerson has a proven history of production as a starter.
 And his experience at multiple positions should insulate his projection well.